sophiabrandt/functional-movie-search/README.md

 ## Credits & License

-Most code originally written by [James Moore](https://github.com/knowthen/).
+Part of the code originally written by [James Moore](https://github.com/knowthen/).
 Adapted for learning purposes by Sophia Brandt.